flant/shell-operator/HOOKS.md

 - `fieldSelector` — selector of objects by their fields, works like `--field-selector=''` flag of `kubectl`.
 Due to limits of API, supported operators are Equals (or `=`, `==`) and NotEquals (or `!=`) and all expressions are combined with AND.
 Note that fieldSelector with 'metadata.name' field is mutually exclusive with nameSelector.

-- `namespace` — a filters to choose namespaces.
-If omitted, then the events from all namespaces will be monitored.
+- `namespace` — filters to choose namespaces.
+If omitted, events from all namespaces will be monitored.

 - `namespace.nameSelector` — this filter can be used to monitor events from objects in a particular list of namespaces.